Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/cccv/index.md

 #### CCCV Application

-This is the front-end UI that end-users interact with to view Plan Limits.
+This is the front-end UI that end-users interact with to view CCCV.
 It's deployed as static HTML/CSS/JS to [AWS Amplify](https://aws.amazon.com/amplify/) and served via [AWS Cloudfront](https://www.amazonaws.cn/en/cloudfront/).
 It consumes data from the Management API, the Tile Server and